gilch/hissp/docs/macro_tutorial.rst

 If you've made it this far,
 show off your solutions in the Hissp Community Chat!

 ..
-TODO: advanced techniques from A Slice o Python?
+TODO: advanced techniques from A Slice of Python?
    Let's review.
 This section covered a number of advanced techniques:
    - Brackets in symbols.
    - A code string macro leveraging partial Python syntax.
    - The need for parentheses in injections.
    - Demunging.
-   - Calls to runtime helpers, even in other modules.
+   - Calls to run time helpers, even in other modules.
    - Qualifying symbols with template quote.
    - Compiling in macros using `readerless`.